yuvalmGS/gigaspaces-wiki-jekyll/xap97net/transaction-read-modifiers.markdown

 The exclusive read lock is supported in a clustered environment when using the Jini Transaction Manager.

 {% tip %}
-Starting with XAP 7.1.2 GigaSpaces throws `java.lang.IllegalArgumentException: Using EXCLUSIVE_READ_LOCK modifier without a transaction`{%wbr%}`is illegal` exception as a protection mechanism when performing exclusive read **without** using a transaction.
+Starting with XAP 7.1.2 GigaSpaces throws `java.lang.IllegalArgumentException: Using ExclusiveReadLock modifier without a transaction`{%wbr%}`is illegal` exception as a protection mechanism when performing exclusive read **without** using a transaction.
 You must use a transaction when using exclusive read lock.
 {% endtip %}

 ## Code Example

-{% highlight java %}
+{% highlight csharp %}
 IJSpace space = ...
-space.setReadModifiers(ReadModifiers.EXCLUSIVE_READ_LOCK);
+space.setReadModifiers(ReadModifiers.ExclusiveReadLock);
 // this will allow all read operations with this proxy to use Exclusive Read Lock mode Lock lock = new Lock();
 lock.key = new Integer(1);